 Another great talk with minimal words and hand-drawn imagery

 You can use any version of PowerPoint or Keynote.
-The projector resolution is 1280 x 720.
+The projector resolution is Full HD (1920 x 1080px) widescreen.
 Please note that we don’t use Presenter’s View so be prepared for this.

 It’s 18+ so you can use rude words – but don’t be offensive towards any person or group

 Infographic by Martha Denton at Ignite NYC